3 NetSuite Reporting Features You Can’t Live Without

 - By studying the images above you will notice that whatever posts to the income accounts is automatically visible on the NetSuite reports upon creation of the Invoice transaction.

-2. Slicing and Dicing of NetSuite Financial Reports
+2. NetSuite Reporting and Slicing and Dicing of Financial Reports

 - Financial reports are highly flexible and can be easily customized to see specific types of GL accounts, transaction fields or even custom field values as they are recorded on transactions.